TharushaRanasinghe123/Flight-Cancellation-Prediction/README.md

 ## Results

-- Our preliminary results demonstrate excellent performance in predicting flight cancellations using the K-Nearest Neighbour (KNN) model.
+- Our preliminary results demonstrate excellent performance in predicting flight delays and cancellations using the Support Vector Machine (SVM) model.

 ### Using KNN